 There is a lingering question surrounding CBD oil as to whether CBD tolerance builds up over time.

-As CBD is a cannabinoid the same as THC, it would be natural to assume that it has many of the same tendencies, including building up a tolerance.
+As CBD is a cannabinoid the same as THC, it would be natural to assume it has many of the same tendencies, including building a tolerance.

-The truth is that CBD and THC share a few traits (they both affect the endocannabinoid system, for example), but they are, in fact, very different.
+The truth is that CBD and THC share a few traits (they both affect the endocannabinoid system, for example), but they are, in fact, very different in other ways.

 How Does Tolerance Develop in the First Place?

 Tolerance develops most commonly with drugs that bind directly to our endocannabinoid receptors (THC being an example).

 Long-term use leads to an internal response from the endocannabinoid system, and our bodies adapt to the continual presence of the compound.

 As such, a higher dosage is required to achieve the same effect.